 The bottom line

 Patient decision aids can be a useful way of helping patients make treatment or screening decisions that are right for them.
 However, consider whether a specific aid is appropriate and helpful in the context of each patient.
-PDAs are not a substitute for informed consent discussions and should only be used as an adjunct to discussions tailored to the specific needs and circumstances of each patient.
+PDAs are not a substitute for informed consent discussions and should be used only as an adjunct to discussions tailored to the specific needs and circumstances of each patient.
 If you have general questions about the use of PDAs, contact the CMPA for advice.

-- Stacey D, Légaré F, Lewis K, et al. Decision aids for people facing health treatment or screening decisions.
-Cochrane Database Syst Rev. 2017;4(4).
-DOI:10.1002/14651858.CD001431.pub5
+Stacey D et al. Decision aids for people facing health treatment or screening decisions.
+Cochrane Database of Systematic Reviews, 2024.
+DOI: 10.1002/14651858.CD001431.pub6.